Eating should bring pleasure and satisfaction!

 Check out the resources linked here, and get curious!
 This is a process and change doesn’t happen overnight.

 BEFORE YOU GO: This program is not a replacement for eating disorder treatment.
-If you suspect you have an eating disorder, don't hesitate to reach out to Erin (see below), or any other trusted health professional for support and guidance.
+If you suspect you have an eating disorder, don't hesitate to reach out to our Dietitian (see below), or any other trusted health professional for support and guidance.

 Connect with us!